wpilibsuite/frc-docs/source/docs/software/sensors/analog-inputs-software.rst

 .. note:: This section covers analog inputs in software.
 For a hardware guide to analog inputs, see :ref:`docs/hardware/sensors/analog-inputs-hardware:Analog Inputs - Hardware`.

-The RoboRIO's FPGA supports up to 8 analog input channels that can be used to read the value of an analog voltage from a sensor.
+The roboRIO's FPGA supports up to 8 analog input channels that can be used to read the value of an analog voltage from a sensor.
 Analog inputs may be used for any sensor that outputs a simple voltage.

 Analog inputs from the FPGA by default return a 12-bit integer proportional to the voltage, from 0 to 5 volts.